Do you want to automate your manufacturing business? This article offers a detailed insight into the core concepts of automation for manufacturers.

 Inventory management apps

 Similarly to SCM software, inventory management software achieves its goals by automating the monitoring of inventory status.
 Instead of having to track what happens to different types of hardware personally, you can offload this task to the relevant apps.
 Obviously, some human involvement will be vital.
-However, automation technology of this task nonetheless removes a lot of pressure by, for instance, offering automatic tracking of the machine status.
+However, automation technology nonetheless removes a lot of pressure by, for instance, offering automatic tracking of the machine status.
 Once again, the presented capabilities of the technology are primarily enabled by the frameworks such as RFID and IIoT.

 CAM apps